 Not every type of fabric can withstand steam.
 Water transforms from a liquid into a vapor (steam) at 212 degrees Fahrenheit.

 Certain materials can be damaged by heat, moisture, or both.
 These include:

 - Plastic-based synthetics: If your garment feels slick and waterproof, it’s likely made from a synthetic fabric (e.g., raincoats).
 Note that faux leather is typically made of polyvinyl chloride (PVC), a type of plastic.
 PVC can melt at temperatures as low as 167 degrees Fahrenheit.

 - Leather: Excessive heat can cause your stylish leather jacket to shrink.
 These items are best left to the experts (e.g., dry cleaners who work with leather).

 - Suede: Suede is a type of leather product that’s been processed and feels super-soft.
-As with leather in general, they require care and should be professionally dry cleaned.
+As with leather, they require care and should be professionally dry cleaned.

 - Stained items: Don’t reach for your fabric steamer if you stain your clothes.
-The substance could end up permanently set in the material.
+The substance could permanently set in the material.

 As a rule, you can proceed full steam ahead with the following fabrics.
 However, always make sure to check the label of the individual garment first:

 - Silks (steaming is recommended for this wrinkle-prone material).